AndreaPi/docker-for-deep-learning/README.md

  3. After fixing the first error, try building again.
 Depending on whether you're behind a firewall or not, you may need to edit the same file again.
  4. Now launch the container with `run.sh`, open a browser and go to http://localhost:5555.
 You should see the Jupyter server dashboard.
  5. Navigate to `workdir/notebooks`, execute the [Keras ResNet-50 example](https://github.com/AndreaPi/docker-training-2019-public/blob/master/notebooks/keras_resnet50_example.ipynb) and the [Keras RetinaNet example](https://github.com/AndreaPi/docker-training-2019-public/blob/master/notebooks/keras_resnet50_example.ipynb)
  6. Go back to the terminal, check the status of the container with `status.sh` and check that it's still running.
-Close the Jupyter notebook (log out and halt).
+Close the Jupyter server by clicking the <kbd>Quit</kbd> button.
- 7. What happened to the list of container (hint: check the docs for `docker ps`)?
-What should you change to make sure that the container’s file system is cleaned on exit?
-Instead than modifying a file, you can obtain the same effect running `stop.sh`.
+ 7. What happened to the container’s file system?
+Can you restart the container with `run.sh`, or do you get an error?
+Try to modify a certain file, so that the next time you stop the container, its filesystem will be deleted, and you will be able to restart the container immediately.
+You can obtain the same effect (cleaning the container’s file system on exit) by using `stop.sh` to stop the container.

  That's it!
 You're now a Docker Pro!
 Well....maybe a Docker Duckling 😉 Note how easy it was to make inference with the ResNet-50 model on your pc!
 Usually, each time you want to run the same model on a different machine, we would have to: